 After 1.5 hours, remove the ham hocks from the pot and place in a bowl (keep the stock on the stove at low heat).
 Let the ham hocks cool for about 5-10 minutes.
 You don’t want to burn you fingers, the meat is hot inside.

 Meat and skin chopped from the boiled, smoked ham hocks.
 This all goes back into the soup.

 Once the ham hocks have cooled, cut off the meat and skin from the bone (it should pull off pretty easily).
 Dice all the meat and skin into small pieces and set aside.

 All the canned items you’ll need for Portuguese Bean Soup

 Skim the fat off the top of the ham hock stock.
 Bring the stock back to a boil and add the cans of diced tomatoes and tomato sauce.

-Bring the soup back to a boil, and add the diced onions, carrots, and potatoes.
+Bring the soup back to a boil, and add the diced ham hocks back in.
+Then add the diced onions, carrots, and potatoes.